Amanita19/Amanita19.github.io/index.md

 ### Part 3.
 Using Markdown

 Create a new file called **index.md**.
 This is where you'll create your User Page, which should include content that introduces who you are as a programmer and as a person.
-Your User Page must be made with Markdown as described in the [GitHub User Page introduction above (Links to an external site.)](https://guides.github.com/features/pages/#setup).
+Your User Page must be made with Markdown as described in the [GitHub User Page introduction above](https://guides.github.com/features/pages/#setup).
 For this assignment, your page must include the following:

 - Pictures